 Duotones are another good tactic that goes well with the trends.
 Technically speaking, “duotones are images that replace the whites and blacks in a photo with two colours” (Ryan McCready).
 They can be instrumental in creating effects in blogs.
 Colourful minimalism with light colours in the necessary components; a new kind of minimalism ruled by colour and creativity to make it eye-catching but still with the atmosphere of minimalism.

 Hand-drawn illustrations are great to stand your visual content out.
 And they are unique as no one else will be able to replicate your visual.
 Those illustrations are in the same high level of authentic and genuine stock photos.
 Photos that look like they were taken with your camera with honest look like, not just professional photos.

 As we can see, this year we will go radical, creating unique, genuine visual images.
-I think it is great to feel happy.
+It is great to feel happy.
 And motivate our viewers to be satisfied.

 SCIENCE INTERACTING WITH PEOPLE

 It is incredible to see science interacting with people and not just replacing them and be able to use its resources in graphic design projects in ways we haven’t seen before.
 All the projects we list underneath are influencing brand development and industries these days.
 And graphic design has not been spared its dominant influence.
 Graphic design is essential because, without a proper plan, brands will not be able to engage the audience with their message.